RoelKroes/TBTracker-ESP32/README.md

 The code is written in the Arduino IDE for ESP32 with a GPS module and a LoRa module like the sx1278 or sx1276 or Hope RFM9x.

 # Library
-You will need two install two extra Arduino library from the librairy manager:
+You will need to install two extra Arduino library from the librairy manager:
 - Radiolib
 - TinyGPS++